joshpaulchan/expanse-report/README2.txt

 The window capture code contains a debugging functionality built in, to save each window capture as a jpg to the file system in real time.
 The test would simply by to visually inspect each captured image, and compare it to the user's currently open windows manually.

+No unit tests have been written, but the user may simply test by opening several windows and comparing the pictures generated in the pictures folder to the windows they have open.

+Several test cases may include:
+Opening maximized windows along with minimized windows.
+Opening videos.
+Changing window content while the program is running.
+Creating overlapping windows.
+Minimizing windows, and seeing that the saved picture disappears, as it is supposed to.

 ---

 ### Gesture Tracking